Molecule Man: Fictional character biography

-1970s

 Believing himself unable to escape, Reece created a humanoid construct to serve as his companion and, through unknown means, endowed it with consciousness.
 Reece let the construct believe itself to be his son.
 Before dying, Reece transferred his consciousness and powers into the wand his son carried.
 Not bound by human limitations, the construct, known as the new Molecule Man, escaped to Earth.
 In an attempt to avenge his father, the new Molecule Man battled both the Man-Thing and the Thing of the Fantastic Four.
 Dependent on the metal wand to maintain his existence in this dimension, the new Molecule Man disintegrated when the wand was taken from him.

 However, the consciousness and powers of the original Molecule Man remained within the wand, and Molecule Man could overpower the minds of whoever touched the wand and take control of their bodies.
 He took mental possession of Cynthia McClellan, and through her, battled Iron Man.
 Molecule Man then took mental possession of Aaron Stankey and Mister Fantastic.

-1980s

 The wand passed through the hands of a succession of holders until Reece's mind recreated his mutated body and transferred his consciousness and powers out of the wand and into the body.
-He threatened to destroy the world, but was persuaded by Tigra to give himself up and seek psychiatric help.
+He threatened to destroy the world, but Tigra persuaded him to give himself up and seek psychiatric help.

 Reece did so, and soon began to change.
 He now had simple goals: true love, friendship, and a good home.
 However, Reece found himself sent to Battleworld, the planet created by the Beyonder, as part of the small army of criminal superhuman beings that were to engage in the first Secret War.
 Impressed by the charismatic dictator Doctor Doom, Reece agreed to help fight the superheroes also brought to Battleworld.
 During the course of the war, Reece and a superhuman called Volcana fell in love.
-Doctor Doom eventually succeeded in temporarily stealing the power of the Beyonder and transferring it into himself.
-Believing himself abandoned by Doctor Doom, Reece threatened to kill him.
-But Doctor Doom helped Reece break through his mental blocks and realize that his power was greater than he had believed.
-No longer angry at Doctor Doom, Reece transported himself, Volcana, and most of the criminals back to Earth.
+Doom eventually succeeded in temporarily stealing the power of the Beyonder and transferring it into himself.
+Believing himself abandoned by Doom, Reece threatened to kill him.
+But Doom helped Reece break through his mental blocks and realize that his power was greater than he had believed.
+No longer angry at Doom, Reece transported himself, Volcana, and most of the criminals back to Earth.
 On Earth, Reece and Volcana began living together quietly in a Denver suburb, and Reece took a job as a worker in an atomic plant.